English ship Convertine (1650)

 Convertine was a 36-gun fourth rate vessel captured from the Portuguese by the Commonwealth of England.
 She was commissioned into the Parliamentary Naval Force as Convertine.
 During the First Anglo-Dutch War she partook in the Battle of Dungeness, Battle of Portland and the Battle of the Gabbard.
 During the Second Anglo-Dutch War she participated in the Battle of Lowestoft and the Four Days' Battle.
 She was captured during the Four Days' Battle.

 Convertine was the second named vessel since it was used for a 36-gun vessel named Destiny built at Woolwich in 1616 and renamed Convertine in 1620, captured by Royalist forces in 1648 and sold at Lisbon in 1650.

 Specifications

-She was captured by Tiger in October 1650 in the River Tagus in Portugal.
+She was captured by Tiger in October 1650 in the Tagus River in Portugal.
 Her dimensions were 103 ft 0 in keel for tonnage with a breadth of 30 ft 0 in and a depth of hold of 13 ft 6 in.
 Her builder's measure tonnage was calculated as 493 8/94 tons.
 She was lengthened in 1653.

 Her gun armament at the end of 1653 was 44 guns and had dropped to 40 guns by 1660.
 In 1666 her armament was 52 (wartime)/44 (peacetime) and consisted of twenty-four culverins, twenty 8-pounder guns, eight sakers.
 Her manning was 180 personnel in March 1652 and rose to 210 personnel by the end of 1653 (becoming a Third Rate briefly) and was established as 190/140/110 personnel.